 Back in ancient times, the moon was the center of everybody’s attention.
 People worshipped the moon and believed that it had mystical powers.
 Since then, the lunar effect on human mood and behavior has been an issue for psychological and astrological research.
 Surprisingly, many economic papers are also concerned about the influence of the lunar phases on stock returns.
 Yuan et al. (2006) found that stock returns (defined as the change in the value of a stock market index) are higher during the new moon period than during the full moon period.
-This difference is independent from volatility, trading volume, bond returns and interest rates.
+This difference is independent of volatility, trading volume, bond returns, and interest rates.
 Interestingly, this effect is not influenced by calendar-related anomalies: the January effect, the calendar month effect, the day-of-the-week effect, and the pre-holiday effect.
 Of course, it remains to be seen whether these results are related to the moon’s mystical powers or human superstitions about them.

 While the correlation between the lunar phases and stock returns can make us question the market participant’s rationality and even sanity, the notion of using the lunar calendar for farming wouldn’t strike most modern people as odd.
 The well-known practice of moon phase farming dates back to the ancient civilizations of the Nile and Euphrates.